What are Combine Harvesters?

 The storage bin is used to temporarily hold the cleaned grains.

-How Does Combine Harvester Work?
+How Does a Combine Harvester Work?

 To clearly explain how a combine harvester works, I will break down its steps into cutting, threshing, separating, storing, and straw handling.
 I will use a fully-fed combine harvester as an example.